smartystreets/smartystreets-java-sdk/README.md

 When using this library in an Android project, be sure to exclude commons-logging and httpclient as they will conflict with classes provided by Android.

+If you use an embedded key on the server-side (for US Autocomplete Pro for example), you should whitelist your server IP and use `EmbeddedKeyCredentials` instead of `SharedCredentials`.

 [Apache 2.0 License](src/main/resources/LICENSE.txt)

 ---